Annapurna Circuit Trek Fly out from Jomsom -12 days

 Equipment Checklist

 The gear and equipment you require for the trek depend on personal preferences and the season you are trekking.
 However, here is a list of probable items we recommend our clients bring to the trek.
-We advise you to pack only the basics.
+We advise you to pack only the basics, and if you have extra luggage, you can store it for free at the Discovery World Trekking store.
 Though porters will carry your luggage, the luggage weight limit per trekker is 9 kg.
+We provide one porter for two trekkers, so we advise you to pack your things with a fellow trekker in a duffle bag.

 Head